14 September, 2021

 You may still be able to apply for a Medicare rebate even if you are applying for early release of your super.
 Jessica says if you are considering a breast reduction or abdominoplasty and meet Medicare’s criteria for these item numbers, you may still be eligible for a rebate.
 “For a breast reduction the rebate itself is around $1,000 with the item number 45523.
 Not all insurance policies will cover this item number and it depends on your level of cover.
 The rebate for abdominoplasty is from $980 with the item number 30177.
 We provide more details on our fees and Medicare criteria on our procedure pages.”

 For more information on early release of super for plastic surgery visit the ATO website.
-If you’d like more information on Dr Nicholas Moncrieff or Hunter Plastic Surgery you can visit their website.
+If you would like to know more about Dr Nicholas Moncrieff or Hunter Plastic Surgery, please visit his Plastic Surgeon Profile Page.